2xFancy Yellow

 Formation

-Green diamonds receive their color primarily through natural irradiation.
+Green diamonds get their color mainly from natural irradiation.
 This irradiation occurs when diamonds lie underground for millions of years near radioactive minerals such as uranium or thorium.
-The radiation penetrates the diamond and alters the structure of the crystal lattice, causing certain light waves to be absorbed, which makes the diamond appear green.
+The radiation penetrates the diamond and changes the structure of the crystal lattice, causing certain light waves to be absorbed and the diamond to appear green.

-The intensity of the green color depends on the duration and intensity of the irradiation, as well as the depth of penetration into the diamond.
-Green diamonds are extremely rare, especially those with an evenly distributed color, making them highly sought after in the market.
+The intensity of the green color depends on the duration and intensity of the radiation, as well as the depth of penetration into the diamond.
+Green diamonds are extremely rare, especially those with an evenly distributed color, making them highly sought after on the market.

 Overtones

-In addition to the intensity, the overtones that occur also have a decisive influence on the color effect.
-Due to the large variance of overtones, every green diamond is truly unique.
-The colors yellow, blue, brown and grey occur most frequently as overtones.
+In addition to intensity, overtones also have a decisive influence on color perception.
+Due to the wide variety of overtones, every green diamond is truly unique.
+The most common overtones are yellow, blue, brown, and gray.

 sources

-Natural green diamonds are extremely rare and can be found in different regions of the world.
-However, there is no specific region that is known for high production.
-Since green diamonds are formed by natural irradiation, their deposits are not limited to specific geological formations, but can occur anywhere where the necessary conditions have existed for millions of years.
-Some of the most important sites are:
+Natural green diamonds are extremely rare and can be found in various regions around the world.
+However, there is no specific region known for high production.
+Since green diamonds are created by natural radiation, their deposits are not limited to specific geological formations, but can occur anywhere where the necessary conditions have been present for millions of years.
+Some of the most significant locations are:

 Prices